- This event has passed.

-The sesshin will be lead by Master Barbara Kosen, who from time inmemorial has devoted herself to deepen the study through the practice of zazen and kesa sewing.
+The sesshín will be conducted by our master Bárbara Kosen, who since immemorial times has devoted herself to go deeper into the practice of zazen and the sewing of the kesa.

 Arrival is set for Friday 11th of June in the afternoon.

 The cost of the sesshin is 60 €.
 Those who are not members of the Taisen Deshimaru Zen Association must pay an additional fee of 20 € for their registration, valid for a year.